 - Allan Roth: US stocks will return between -21.7% and +34.7%; international stocks between -26.4% and +42.4%.
 Thanks Mr. Roth.
 Did you really want your name next to these bold predictions?

 - Jeffrey Gundlach: a good record on interest rate direction believes long-term US Treasury rates will hit 6% by the 2020 election; and the US stock market is headed for a fall.

-- Trump will be impeached not for Russian collusion nor for money laundering, but for Tweets beyond the 280-character limit.
+- Trump will be impeached not for Russian collusion, nor for money laundering, nor obstruction of justice, but for Tweets beyond the 280-character limit.

 The point is, market predictions at best have coin-flip odds of being right.
 We don’t know short-term direction and we can’t control the outcome, but you can control your goals and your exposure to risk.
 So, thinking about a 25% decline in your money may help you maintain perspective and make changes if needed.

 All asset classes in the table above were positive in 2017.
 Stocks had an outstanding year, well above long-term average gains.
 International stocks made up for lost ground over the past 3, 5, and 10 years, with emerging markets leading the way up 38%.
 Commodities showed signs of life as inflation increased almost a full percentage point over 2016.
 Copper is known as the commodity with a PhD in economics because it’s sensitive to supply and demand factors rose almost 30%.